-Visually check the hydraulic system, steering system, brake system, and transaxle for leaks.
+Visually check the hydraulic system, steering system, and drive unit assembly/wet brake system for leaks.

 How to Charge the Battery

 The acid in the electrolyte can cause injury.
 If electrolyte is spilled, use water to flush the area.
 Make the acid neutral with a solution of sodium bicarbonate (soda) and water.
 Acid in the eyes must be immediately flushed with water.